lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 <!-- This document defines a family of Composite signature schemes that use multiple component cryptographic elements to manage risks associated with the deployment of post-quantum cryptography.
 Composite schemes are suitable for use within X.509, PKIX and CMS protocols without changes.
 A set thirteen pairwise combinations are defined to address today's security and regulatory needs that combine ML-DSA with traditional algorithms (e.g., RSA, ECDSA, Ed25519, and Ed448). -->

-This document introduces a set of signature schemes designed to leverage pairs of cryptographic elements such as public keys and signatures to combine security properties from two different algorithms.
-These schemes effectively mitigate risks associated with the adoption of post-quantum cryptography and are fully compatible with existing X.509, PKIX, and CMS protocols, thus requiring no modifications in the number or type of messages.
-This document defines thirteen specific pairwise combinations that blend ML-DSA with traditional algorithms such as RSA, ECDSA, Ed25519, and Ed448.
+This document introduces a set of signature schemes that use pairs of cryptographic elements such as public keys and signatures to combine their security properties.
+These schemes effectively mitigate risks associated with the adoption of post-quantum cryptography and are fully compatible with existing X.509, PKIX, and CMS data structures and protocols.
+This document defines thirteen specific pairwise combinations, namely ML-DSA Composite Schemes, that blend ML-DSA with traditional algorithms such as RSA, ECDSA, Ed25519, and Ed448.
 These combinations are tailored to meet security best practices and regulatory requirements.

 <!-- End of Abstract -->